excalidraw/excalidraw-vscode/extension/README.md

 ### Sharing your Library

-If you want to use a workspace specific library (and share it with other contributors), add this to your vscode workspace settings file (`.vscode/settings.json`):
+If you want to use a workspace specific library (and share it with other contributors), set the `excalidraw.workspaceLibraryPath` in your Visual Studio Code workspace settings file (`.vscode/settings.json`):

 ```json
 {